 What first got you interested in research?
-How did you end up in such an offbeat, unconventional and unique career?

 I’ve always been curious and loved discovering new things, but I first became interested in clinical research specifically when I was in Hull, after reading a fascinating research paper.
 I knew that research improves clinical practice and I soon carried out a small study in nephrology following encouragement from my supervisor.
 It was onwards and upwards from there!

 I’m working in a three-year post as a clinical research fellow, supervised by Professor Meguid El Nahas in Sheffield and Prof Lip-Bun Tan and Dr Andrew Mooney in Leeds.
 I’m going to be working full time on research.

 What’s your main research interest?

 I’m particularly interested in the link between kidney disease and heart disease.
 Nearly 50% of kidney patients die of heart disease, so it’s really important we look into the link in much more detail.
 This is a fairly new area of study – it’s only really been explored over the last 10-12 years – and so I’m excited about being able to contribute some new and fresh ideas in the field.